scylladb/scylladb/docs/cql/dml.rst

   the columns themselves.
 This means that any subsequent update of the column will also reset the TTL (to whatever TTL is specified in that update).
 By default, values never expire.
 A TTL of 0 is equivalent to no TTL.
 If the table has a default_time_to_live, a TTL of 0 will remove the TTL for the inserted or updated values.
 A TTL of ``null`` is equivalent to inserting with a TTL of 0.
-You can read more about TTL in the :doc:`documentation </cql/time-to-live>` and also in `this Scylla University lesson <https://university.scylladb.com/courses/data-modeling/lessons/advanced-data-modeling/topic/expiring-data-with-ttl-time-to-live/>`_.
+You can read more about TTL in the :doc:`documentation </cql/time-to-live>` and also in `this ScyllaDB University lesson <https://university.scylladb.com/courses/data-modeling/lessons/advanced-data-modeling/topic/expiring-data-with-ttl-time-to-live/>`_.
 - ``TIMEOUT``: specifies a timeout duration for the specific request.
   Please refer to the :ref:`SELECT <using-timeout>` section for more information.